async-library/react-async/README.md

   </a>
 </p>

 React component and hook for declarative promise resolution and data fetching.
-Leverages the Render Props pattern and Hooks for ultimate flexibility as well as the new Context API for ease of use.
-Makes it easy to handle loading and error states, without assumptions about the shape of your data or the type of request.
+Makes it easy to handle every state of the asynchronous process, without assumptions about the shape of your data or the type of request.
+Use it with `fetch`, Axios or other data fetching libraries, even GraphQL.

 - Zero dependencies
 - Works with promises, async/await and the Fetch API
 - Choose between Render Props, Context-based helper components or the `useAsync` and `useFetch` hooks
+- Debug and develop every part of the loading sequence with the [DevTools](#devtools)
 - Provides convenient `isLoading`, `startedAt`, `finishedAt`, et al metadata
 - Provides `cancel` and `reload` actions
 - Automatic re-run using `watch` or `watchFn` prop